Laiyang9319/Coding-in-R-for-Policy-Analytics/index.md

 **Plagiarism will not be tolerated**. **Any student who plagiarizes or fabricates her or his work will receive no credit the assignment.
 Additional disciplinary action following investigation may occur at the discretion of the instructor, up to and including course failure.**

-For more information, refer to Georgia State University's [**Academic Honesty Guidelines**](http://provost.asu.edu/academicintegrity).
+For more information, refer to the GSU Student Code of Conduct.

 # I. Student Learning Environment: Accommodations